Yusei Kikuchi: Saitama Seibu Lions

-On November 20, 2009, Kikuchi signed a pro deal with the Saitama Seibu Lions; the deal included a 100 million yen (about $1 million) signing bonus, a 15 million yen ($150,000) first year salary, and 50 million yen ($500,000) in performance bonuses.
+On November 20, 2009, Kikuchi signed a pro deal with the Saitama Seibu Lions (the Saitama Seibu Lions are a professional baseball team in Japan's Pacific League based north of Tokyo); the deal included a 100 million yen (about $1 million) signing bonus, a 15 million yen ($150,000) first-year salary, and 50 million yen ($500,000) in performance bonuses.

 After the 2011 season, Seibu announced that Kikuchi would join the Melbourne Aces of the Australian Baseball League (ABL).